mattcpchen/google-supercluster-map/README.md

 If you want to use Google Maps within your react project, [google-map-react](https://www.npmjs.com/package/google-map-react) is a great tool.
 However, if you have to display hundreds of thousands of points on a map, it becomes a problem.
 Rendering points into meaningful clusters with some usefully information for each cluster might fit for this purpose.
 [Supercluster](https://www.npmjs.com/package/use-supercluster) works pretty well with google-map-react for that purpose.
 With the help of the map/reduce features it provides, we can even adjust the style of the clusters and turn them into a heatmap.

 ### Project structure:
 This project is a collection of the features I find while implementing supercluster in my react project.
+The main component is called [`GoogleSuperCluster`](/src/examples/components/GoogleSuperCluster/).
+If you need to know how to implement supercluster in your react project, you can check them out. `Pin` and `Circle` are used as my default markers.
+There are also 2 Component helper files located [here] (/src/examples/components/GSCMarkers/)if you wanna customize them.
 I first create 10 small examples which can be seen in the [`examples`](/src/examples/) section.
 Those files are created in React Storybook.
 I took 4 of them and extend them to be a demo project.
 Feel free to clone this repo if you need to know how to use supercluster.

 ### Demo:
 Demo can be seen [HERE](https://google-supercluster-map.herokuapp.com/).